sarahciston/codingcare/posts/guide.md

 // Code Collective positions itself within an ethics of coding care—grounded in shared embodied knowledge, embedded co-creation, and programming with and for community.
 // As Annette Vee says, coding is now an essential literacy, even reshaping literacy itself [@veeCodingLiteracyHow2017].
 This pocket guide calls for reaching beyond the limited literacy offered by a STEM paradigm that supposedly "anyone" can join.
 Rather, Coding.Care reimagines technoculture as TechnoCraft that truly anyone can understand, engage with, and intervene in.

+"Find out what the group wants to be, and give them opportunities to become that."
+{: .quote }

+–adrienne maree brown, *Holding Change* [@brownHoldingChange2021] {: .quote .attrib }

 ### Let others help you grow